 No NBA owners saying they’ll side with Sterling

-The teams were then contacted by The Associated Press on the specific question of whether Sterling should be forced to sell, and 16 ownership groups said yes, while another eight declined to reveal their stance.
+The teams were contacted by AP on the specific question of whether Sterling should be forced to sell, and 16 ownership groups said yes, while another eight declined to reveal their stance.

 NBA Commissioner Adam Silver wants Sterling to sell as part of the extremely stiff series of sanctions brought against the league’s longest-tenured owner in response to racist comments.
-Silver banned Sterling for life, fined him $2.5 million and said he will press the other teams in the NBA to support his desire to make Sterling sell.
+Silver banned Sterling for life, fined him $2.5 million, and said he will press the other teams to support his desire to make Sterling sell.

 Within minutes of Silver announcing the sanctions in New York, most of the clubs in the league — including the Clippers — put out statements supporting the league’s moves.

-Five ownership groups, not including the Clippers themselves, could not be reached Tuesday.
+Five ownership groups, not including the Clippers themselves, could not be reached.
 None of the teams contacted by AP said they would vote in favor of Sterling retaining his ownership, and most teams requested that their stance be kept private.

 “The Commissioner was correct to ban Mr. Sterling from all official NBA business, to levy the stiffest allowable fine, and we will support his recommendation to press for Mr. Sterling to relinquish his ownership of the Los Angeles Clippers franchise,” read a statement from Bulls chairman Jerry Reinsdorf and team president Michael Reinsdorf.
 “We believe Commissioner Silver’s decision reflects the best interests of the NBA and public civility.”

 For Sterling to be forced to sell, 75 percent of NBA clubs would have to vote in favor of such a move.
 That means if 29 teams vote, Silver would have to get 22 yes votes.
 If all 30 clubs have a vote, the number needed for passage rises to 23.